 Plants can also show some of the signs outlined above where the growing conditions are poor and the plants are unable to take up nutrients present in the soil.
 Very acid or alkaline conditions, dryness and water-logging can all make it difficult for plants to take up soil nutrients.
 However, if you are sure the problem is not caused by the growing conditions these remedial tips should help.

-Remedies for a deficiency of mineral nutrients in your soil.
+Some things to do to correct a deficiency of mineral nutrients in your soil.

 The best remedy In the long term, is mulching with organic matter like well rotted garden compost or manure provides a steady trickle of nitrogen to stabilise levels.
 In the short term, sulphate of ammonia or poultry manure pellets will remedy the problem.